Order-Preserving outer automorphisms of free and surface groups: Preliminaries

 By \cref{lem:OrderedRingIsAnID}, the ordered ring $(\mathbb{E}_m,Q_m)$ is an integral domain and therefore embeds in its field of fraction which admits a unique ordering extending that of $Q_m$.
 We denote the field of fractions of $\mathbb{E}_m$ by $\mathbb{F}_m$.
 Since the ordering on $\mathbb{F}_m$ extending $Q_m$ is unique, we shall use $Q_m$ to denote the positive cone that defines this ordering.

-\begin{remark} We remark that it is not true in general that the tensor product of ordered fields over ordered subfield has to admit an ordering.
-Consider the field $\mathbb{Q}[x]/(x^2-2)$ which admits an ordering coming from an embedding to $\mathbb{R}$ induced by evaluating $x$ at $\sqrt{2}$.
+\begin{remark} It is not true in general that the tensor product of ordered fields over an ordered subfield has to admit an ordering.
+Consider the field $\mathbb{Q}[x]/(x^2-2)$, which admits an ordering coming from an embedding to $\mathbb{R}$ induced by evaluating $x$ at $\sqrt{2}$.
 The multiplication